adityabingi/Slot-Attention/README.md

 # Slot-Attention
-This is a minimalistic PyTorch implementation of [Object-Centric Learning with Slot Attention](https://arxiv.org/pdf/2006.15055.pdf) for Tetrominoes dataset
+This is a minimalistic PyTorch implementation of [Object-Centric Learning with Slot Attention](https://arxiv.org/pdf/2006.15055.pdf) for Tetrominoes dataset.
+#### Update:
+Added functionality for Implicit slot-attention method as proposed in paper [Object Representations as Fixed Points: Training Iterative Refinement Algorithms with Implicit Differentiation](https://arxiv.org/pdf/2207.00787.pdf)

 # Training Results
 Below are the slot visualizations of sample test_images after training for 100k steps